This is my third trip report about 2 weeks of traveling around Ukraine and Moldova.

 Originally, we wanted to start in Kyiv and travel around by train to the South and then back up north.
 Ukraine is a big country and such a return trip would take two full days.

-In the beginning of the trip, you want to slow.
-You chill at the beach, you get some tan, you learn a few Ukrainian words and get used to local customs.
+At the beginning of the trip, you want to slow.
+You chill at the beach, you get some tan, you learn a few Ukrainian words, and get used to local customs.
 Then you can go crazy toward the end of the trip and party hard in Kyiv.
 My assumptions proved me correct.

-Therefore, we bought a departure ticket to Odessa and return ticket from Kyiv.
+Therefore, we bought a departure ticket to Odessa and a return ticket from Kyiv.

 My tip on travel insurance when visiting Ukraine